-How can you measure if an AML Compliance is successful or not?
+How can you measure if AML Compliance is successful or not?
 The simplest way is if an organization never gets fined for non-compliance with AML.
 Another way to measure successful organization-wide AML compliance is by preventing laundered money into your systems and money from being laundered from your funds.
-Some of the best AML compliance technology can be used to implement organization wide compliance.
+Some of the best AML compliance technology can be used to implement organization-wide compliance.

 If you and your organization want more from the compliance program and want to build systems that can increase compliance efficiency while saving on cost.
 Then the time is now, constant technological advancements and changes in policies have evolved the best practices for AML compliance without causing increased financial fraud risk.

 Before going deeper into particular steps you can take to improve your organization’s AML compliance, let’s get a better understanding of AML fundamentals.
 The reason why AML regulations came into existence was to make it harder for criminals to acquire funds for illicit activities.
 As most of the crimes are committed with the motive of gaining money, if organizations can put a hindrance in the steps, they can reduce crimes like corruption, tax evasion, theft, terrorist funding, etc.